rmit-ir/FairTrec-2021-Runs/README.md

 # FairTrec-2021-Runs
-Corrected runs for TREC 2021 Fair Ranking Track (RMIT-IR)
+Corrected runs for TREC 2021 Fair Ranking Track (RMIT-IR).
+Please read the proceedings paper for more details about the runs and their analysis.